Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 If you want to pair outdoor activities with exhilarating entertainment, Pigeon Forge is the place for you.

-For many people, this town offers the best of both worlds.
+For many people, Pigeon Forge offers the best of both worlds.
 On the one hand, visitors can experience outdoor activities in town or make a short drive to Gatlinburg to embark in the Smoky Mountains.
 On the other hand, modern shopping centers and amusement parks ensure everyone in your party has the perfect vacation.

 Pros: